ajdeve/python/README.md

 # python
-This is where I save notes on Python.
+This is where I store notes on Python.